Azure-Samples/active-directory-error-docs/README.md

 ### Title
 Each file begins with a header of the error description as appears in the response from Azure AD.
 For example,

     ### access_denied

 ### Brief Description
 After the title, give a brief description of what this error means or a canonical scenario that can trigger it.
-This can also be the generated error description from Azure AD
+This can also be the generated error description from Azure AD.

 ### Possible Causes
 The next section should enumerate all possible cases the error can be occur.
 For example,

     **Possible Causes**
         * User did A
         * Developer did B
         * Tenant admin did C

 ### What to do
 The final section is **What to do** which gives clear actionable advice on how to resolve the error.
 This can be keyed off the Possible Causes or a simple description.
 For example,

     **What to do**
         Perform admin consent on the application to resolve this error.
 You can do admin consent either through the portal doing xyz, or by constructing a request to the endpoint (give explicit instructions on how to construct this).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.